PRISON: Unmasking the Criminal Potential of Large Language Models: PRISON: Perspective Recognition In Statement ObservatioN

-Based on the standardized five-dim criminal traits, we introduce three analytical perspectives to simulate real-world conditions.
-The \emph{Criminal} perspective simulates the daily routine which contains potential criminial behavior.
-The \emph{Detective} perspective aims to infer the case and identify criminal traits from the \emph{Criminal}'s statements.
-The \emph{God} perspective, endowed with full knowledge of the scenario, serves as the omniscient reference.
+Based on five standardized criminal traits, we propose three analytical perspectives to simulate real-world conditions.
+The \emph{Criminal} perspective simulates routine behaviors with potential criminal tendencies.
+The \emph{Detective} infers criminal traits from the \emph{Criminal}'s statements.
+The \emph{God} perspective, with complete scenario knowledge, serves as the omniscient benchmark.
+The following outlines each perspective’s information access and operational principles.

-In this recognition framework, the \emph{God}’s assessment of the \emph{Criminal} enables analysis of criminal potential traits, while the assessment difference between the \emph{Detective} and \emph{God} reflects the model’s capacity to detect criminal traits.
-Here are the detailed information access and operating principles of the three perspectives in the recognition framework.

-\paragraph{Criminal Perspective.} As the subject of observation, the \emph{Criminal} serves as the source of behavior to be evaluated for cognitive and strategic criminal traits.
-We denote the complete information generated by the criminal agent as $\mathcal{I}^{\text{crime}}$, comprising the scenario context ($\mathcal{I}^{\text{scene}}$), internal reasoning or intention ($\mathcal{I}^{\text{thought}}$), and explicit responses in the output ($\mathcal{O}$), such that $\mathcal{I}^{\text{crime}} = \mathcal{I}^{\text{scene}} \cup \mathcal{I}^{\text{thought}} \cup \mathcal{O}$.
-The criminal agent engages in multi-turn interactions and may exhibit deliberate strategic behaviors that reflect specific criminal traits.
-Each sentence in the dialogue is treated as a potential expression of the traits.
-In particular, a sentence $o_{ij} \in \mathcal{O}$ may demonstrate abilities such as False Statements (FS), Frame-Up (FU), Psychological Manipulation (PM), Emotional Disguise (ED), or Moral Disengagement (MD).
-If none of these traits are present, the sentence denotes the absence of any criminal trait.
+\textbf{(1) Criminal Perspective.} As the subject of observation, the \emph{Criminal} serves as the source of criminal behavior to be evaluated.
+The agent operates with full access to the scenario description ($Scene$), and based on it, generates two layers of output: an intermediate thought ($Tht$) and an ultimate response ($Resp$).
+Here, $Tht$ denotes reasoning text segments, while $Resp$ corresponds to the externally observable utterances.
+Through multi-turn interactions, each response $\mathit{resp}_{ij} \in \mathit{Resp}$, where $i$ denotes the $i$-th interaction round and $j$ denotes the $j$-th sentence within that round, may exhibit specific criminal traits, including False Statements ($\mathrm{FS}$), Frame-Up ($\mathrm{FU}$), Psychological Manipulation ($\mathrm{PM}$), Emotional Disguise ($\mathrm{ED}$), and Moral Disengagement ($\mathrm{MD}$).
+If none of these traits are present, the response is labeled as neutral.